PersiaML/tutorials/src/getting-started/index.md

 cd examples/src/adult-income/data && ./prepare_data.sh
 ```

-After download the adult income data.You can choose below launcher to start your first PERSIA task.
+After download the adult income data.
+You can choose below launcher to start your first PERSIA task.

 ### Using Docker-Compose
 Docker-compose is a container manager tool that launch multiple service once time.
 By edit the `docker-compose.yml` file, you can configure the PERSIA training environment such as cuda-runtime-image or cpu-runtime-image, gpu_num, service_replica_num, etc. see docker-compose [configuration](../customization/index.md#docker-compose-launcher) for more detail.